WraithWinterly/NewDevOrder/README.md

 - Inside VSCode, run &nbsp;`pod install`&nbsp; in the iOS folder.
 - In XCode, set up your developer signing certificate.
 Free Apple developer accounts are limited to 10 app ID's which expire every week.
 - Inside XCode, Use &nbsp;`Command + R`&nbsp; to build and install the project to your iPhone.
-- XCode will automatically load the development server.
-If you do not need to change any dependencies or native links in the app, run &nbsp;`npm run ios` &nbsp;to launch the development server.
+- Run &nbsp;`npm run ios` &nbsp;to launch the development server.

+Note: Any time you make dependency or link changes, make sure to run &nbsp;`pod install`&nbsp; if you run into issues.

 ### Web